Fiserv/firstvision-apac/docs/APIs/Authorization/Inquire-Authorization-Details.md

 # Inquire Authorization Details

-This API is used to fetch Authorization details for a given payment instrument Id or payment card number, authorization code, effective date and transaction amount, if given.
+This API is used to fetch Authorization details for a given payment instrument Id or payment card number, authorization code, effective date, and transaction amount, if given.
 This API fetches data for any authorization which is waiting for settlement.

 ## Endpoint